 Of the many patients we see on a daily basis, often their foot and ankle problems can be helped with conservative, non-surgical care.
 But there are times when surgery is necessary to relieve pain, remove a deformity or repair an injury.

-7. Does my insurance cover surgery?
+- Does my insurance cover surgery?
 Each insurance plan is different, but often surgery is covered at a percentage once a deductible is met.
 Your deductible amount and coverage should be discussed with your insurance company prior to surgery.
-At our office, we call your insurance company to verify this information, but this is always given as only an estimate of coverage.
+At our office, we call your insurance company to verify this information, but this is always given as only a rough estimate of coverage.
 Contacting your insurance company directly can be helpful to learn about your individual coverage.

-Foot surgery is quite successful when done by a board-certified foot and ankle surgeon and when the patient follows the post-operative instructions.
+Foot surgery is quite successful when done by a qualified, highly trained foot and ankle surgeon and when the patient follows the post-operative instructions.
 Hopefully these answers to common questions will put your mind at ease!